sumon0002001/rorcapstone_lifestyle/README.md

 # lifestyle-app
-We had to build a website based on lifestyle articles.
+I build a website based on lifestyle articles.
 - To use the app, you have to sign in or log in
 - Authenticated user:
   - can create articles categories